vyacheslav-spirin/ServiceProtocol/README.md

 ```

 ## **Important!!!**
 If the client sends a request and waits for a response, then the server must return the response.
 Otherwise, the request queue on the client and server will be full and further processing will be impossible.
 The ```ServiceProtocolRequest``` class provides an auxiliary property ```IsWaitResponse``` to determine whether the client wait a response.
 The client provides a method ```SendRequestWithoutResponse```, but the main focus in the library is on getting a response from the server.
-If you do not plan to use method ```SendRequestWithoutResponse```, you can not use the property ```IsWaitResponse``` and always send a response.
+If you do not plan to use method ```SendRequestWithoutResponse```, you don't have to use the property ```IsWaitResponse``` and always send a response.

 ### MIT License